Esri/arcgispro-vscode-debugger/README.md

 ![esri_logo](https://github.com/user-attachments/assets/7bcc0bc8-25b3-442a-9920-f8d364870e9b)

 > [!IMPORTANT]
-> This extension is designed for ArcGIS Pro 3.5, which will release mid-2025.
-This extension will be avaialble
+> This extension is designed for ArcGIS Pro 3.5 and greater.
-> on the VS Code Marketplace at the same time as the Pro release.

 ## About the Extension